studio-releaf/releaf-legal/terms_en.md

 ## 1. Agreement

-By downloading, installing, or using **Re-Leaf** ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using **Fovabera** ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree, do not use the App.

 ## 2. The App

-Re-Leaf is a mobile application designed to help users quit smoking by tracking progress, providing motivation, and showing health benefits over time.
+Fovabera is a mobile application designed to help users quit smoking by tracking progress, providing motivation, and showing health benefits over time.

-**Re-Leaf is NOT:**
+**Fovabera is NOT:**
 - A medical device
 - A substitute for professional medical advice
 - A guarantee of quitting success